Gofaone315/hack_simulation/README.md

 Enter target name to hack.
-This is just for fun and no hacking is involved.
+This is just for educational purposes, and entertainment and no hacking is involved.
 Hacking is illegal and can land you in serious trouble.

+feel free to contribute.

 ## Credits